laurahspencer/LabNotebook/_posts/2019-08-12-QuantSeq-library-prep-prep.md

 - To concentrate RNA: https://www.zymoresearch.com/collections/rna-clean-concentrator-kits-rcc/products/rna-clean-concentrator-5
 - Maybe more 200 uL pipette tips

-### To Do
-- I already submitted purchase requests for much of the "stuff to get"
-- Determine if we have appropriate magnetic plate.
-If not, borrow from Graham?
+### Things to do and to acquire prior to library prep:
+X pcr add-on kit for illumina - rec'd 8/13
+X quibit tubes - rec'd 8/13/19
+X QuantSeq library prep kits - rec'd 8/9.
+X Magnetic plate that fits 96 well plates - we have 2, located in PCR supplies drawer.
+X Figure out how to quickly spin down well plates - use big centrifuge in FTR 213.
+Received instruction.
+Important points: use a 2nd plate to balance.
+Weigh sample plate and add water to balance plate to match weight.
+X Order Actin primer set that worked on Oly larvae gDNA - Sam submitted order 8/13/19.
-- Work with Sam to get a few multichannel pipettes calibrated
+- Calibrate multichannel pipettes - need 2:
+  - 20-50 uL (have?)
+  - 200 uL
+- Zymo concentrator - purchase requested 8/12.
+We have on kit already, I can probably use some of that if needed.
+- SYBR green - purchase requested 8/12.
-- Re-do qPCR batches III and IV
+- Re-do qPCR with subset of samples to ensure Turbo DNase worked.
-- Quantify remaining RNA
+- Quantify DNased RNA that still need it.
-- Concentrate samples that need it
+- Identify samples that need to be concentrated, then use Zymo to concentrate it.
-- Check quality of RNA for a subset of samples - across tissues and extraction batches
+- Check quality of RNA for a subset of samples - across tissues and extraction batches - using Bioanalyzer.
+Looking for a "quality value" >=5.
-- Figure out how to quickly spin down well plates - need to do that frequently during protocol
+- Move a thermocycler to my bench
+- Create custom protcols on thermocycler

-- Test whole protocol with 8 "extra" samples
+THEN: Test whole protocol with 8 samples where I have ample RNA.